t4sk/t4sk.github.io/video-scripts/functions.md

 }
 ```

-Inside Remix, we have a function that takes a map as input.
-I don't know any
+In Remix, we have a function that takes a map as input.
-useful situation where it would be handy to have a public function with a map as input.

-But let's imagine that we really needed this function.

 Let's try compiling the contract.
 You will get an error like the one you see here.

 ### multi dimensional fixed sized array

-We've seen that public functions cannot accept map as input.

 How about multi dimensional fixed sized array?